 President Buller is a proud graduate of the Ontario college system, having graduated from Humber College's Public Relations program before completing her Bachelor of Arts in Sociology at York University and her Masters of Arts in Education at Central Michigan University.

-President Buller has earned numerous prestigious awards acknowledging her excellence in leadership, mentoring and college marketing, including: 2010 Cisco Public Leaders Award –Canada’s Most Powerful Women—Top 100 (Women’s Executive Network); Margot Franssen Leadership Award (MicroSkills Canada), President’s/ Chancellor's Award (North American Council for Staff, Program, and Organizational Development), and Constance E. Hamilton Award on the Status of Women (Toronto City Council) and the Queen Elizabeth II Diamond Jubilee Medal.
+President Buller has earned numerous prestigious awards acknowledging her excellence in leadership, mentoring and college marketing, including: 2010 Cisco Public Leaders Award –Canada’s Most Powerful Women—Top 100 (Women’s Executive Network); Margot Franssen Leadership Award (MicroSkills Canada), President’s/ Chancellor's Award (North American Council for Staff, Program, and Organizational Development), Constance E. Hamilton Award on the Status of Women (Toronto City Council) and the Queen Elizabeth II Diamond Jubilee Medal.